-The implementation of the Church Street Vision C-1B Pedestrian Commercial Zone (1999) and Maple Avenue Commercial (MAC) Zone (2014), provide developer incentives for revitalization in those areas, but outside of these two districts, much of the Town's zoning code is out of date, confusing, incomplete (not providing for current uses or standards, thereby being "silent" on various matters, and missing the latest General Assembly updates) and open to interpretation.
-This results in inconsistent determinations, increased frustration by citizens and developers and a growing number of requests for zoning interpretations, variances and litigation.
+The implementation of the Church Street Vision C-1B Pedestrian Commercial Zone (1999) and Maple Avenue Commercial (MAC) Zone (2014), provide developer incentives for revitalization in those areas, but outside of these two districts, much of the Town's zoning code is outdated and cumbersome.
+This results in uncertainty for citizens, elected officials and the development community.